burakzerenn/dotnet-core-backend-api/README.md

-# Project Name
+# Graduation Project Backend

 This project is an API application developed using .NET 9 and MySQL.

 ## Requirements